teamtomo/teamtomo-site-archive/index.md

 Subtomogram averaging can be used to align and average many copies of the same object, increasing both the signal-to-noise ratio and interpretable resolution.

 If you're new to cryo-ET and subtomogram averaging, check out this [introduction to Cryo-ET](theory/cryo-et/index) or get hands-on with one of our [data processing walkthroughs](walkthroughs/EMPIAR-10164/introduction.md).
 Looking for something more specific?
-Check out the [mini-tutorials](mini-tutorials/index) and [resources](resources/index) sections!
+Check out of our [mini-tutorials](mini-tutorials/dynamo/index.md) or our [resource pages](resources/literature/index.md)!

 Still haven't found what you were looking for?
 Ask the community by sending an email to the [CCP-EM mailing list](https://www.jiscmail.ac.uk/cgi-bin/webadmin?A0=CCPEM), or use [#teamtomo](https://twitter.com/hashtag/teamtomo) on Twitter.